jacob-ressler/chaturanga/README.md

 - Sound and music options (will be made more extensive)
 - In-game tutorial on how to play (text-based with images)
 - Atmospherically apt music and sound effects

+## Features to be added

+- Animation (because right now, things just magically happen)
+- Better music and sound control options (volume sliders instead of checkboxes)
+- Improved AI so it isn't so dumb and unpredictable
+- Better victory screens
+- Clean up in-game UI (move some buttons into a pause menu)
+- Improved screen resolution/apect ratio support
+  - Fix issues with non-16:9 screens cutting off parts of content
+- Support for portrait mode

 ## Getting started